Looking for fun facts about running? Then you have come to the right place.

 Running Fact – 19.
 Improved Sexual appeal

-Approximately 80 percent of men and 60 percent of women described feeling more desirable as a result of their regular running routine
+In fact, about 80 percent of men and 60 percent of women described feeling more desirable thanks to regular running.

 Running Fact – 20.
 Better Orgasms

-Here’s a fascinating discovery: research delved into the impact of running on sex and orgasms by following 78 runners who began running four times a week.
+Research examined the impact of running on sex and orgasms by looking into 78 runners who started running four times a week.

 20 Interesting & Fun Facts About Running – Conclusion